 Chair in Urdu Language and Culture

-I received my PhD at Columbia University where I held fellowships from the SSHRC and the ACLS.
-My dissertation, completed in 2012 under the supervision of Prof. Frances Pritchett.
-I am McGill’s second holder of the Chair in Urdu Language and Culture.
-The Urdu Chair was established in 1986 by the Governments of Canada and Pakistan, and McGill University.
+I received my PhD at Columbia University in 2013, where my supervisor was the Urdu scholar Prof. Frances Pritchett.
+I am McGill’s second holder of the Urdu Chair, which was established in 1986 by the Governments of Canada and Pakistan, and McGill University.
 The holder of the Chair is responsible for teaching Urdu language courses, and performing research in the history and literature of the Urdu-speaking peoples of South Asia, and other areas, including Canada.

 Urdu-Hindi literature; Punjabi, Indo-Persian, and Braj Bhasha literatures; Cultural history and historiography of South Asia, Sufism.

 My 2019 monograph is entitled The Broken Spell: Indian Storytelling and the Romance Genre in Persian and Urdu (https://www.wsupress.wayne.edu/books/detail/broken-spell).
 This book provides a history of Persian and Urdu storytelling (qissah-khwani or dastan-go’i) from the 15th to the 20th century.
 It examines how the marvellous romance (qissah/dastan) came by the end of the nineteenth century to be regarded as a backward genre, unworthy of serious attention, in contrast to the novel, which was understood to hew more closely to the new ideals of empirical and rational verisimilitude.